supermikii/AdvantEDGE/examples/demo2/README.md

 # Demo2

-This scenario is the same as [demo1](../demo1/README.md) except that it uses _user charts_ to deploy its components instead of using dynamic chart generation.
+This scenario is the same as [demo1](../demo1/README.md) except that it uses _user charts_ to deploy its components instead of using dynamic chart generation...

 ## Prerequisites